MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 The `ProcessFailed` event indicates that _any_ of the processes in the _WebView2 Process Group_ has encountered one of the following situations:

 * **Unexpected exit.** The process indicated by the event has exited unexpectedly (usually due to a crash).
 The failure might or might not be recoverable and some failures are auto-recoverable.
-See [Unexpected exits](#unexpected-exits) below for details about which of these can be handled by your application.
-When the impacted process is the main browser process, a `BrowserProcessExited` event will be raised too; see [Main browser process crashes](#main-browser-process-crashes) below.
+See [Handle unexpected exits for various types of processes](#handle-unexpected-exits-for-various-types-of-processes) below for details about which of these can be handled by your application.
+When the impacted process is the main browser process, a `BrowserProcessExited` event will be raised too; see [Handle main browser process crashes](#handle-main-browser-process-crashes) below.

 * **Unresponsiveness.** A **renderer process** might become unresponsive to user input.
-This is only reported for renderer processes.
-See [Unresponsive renderers](#unresponsive-renderers) below for more details about this case.
+This is only reported for renderer processes; see [Handle unresponsive renderers](#handle-unresponsive-renderers) below.

 ##### [.NET/C#](#tab/dotnetcsharp)